KushOleks/schedule-for-qc-course/README.md

 ## General info

 This repository contains the source code of the Class Schedule Project.
-The main goal of the project is designing a website where the university or institute staff can create, store and display their training schedules.
+The main goal of the project is designing a website where the university or institute staff can create, store and display their training schedules..

 ## Creating a local repository